thenewwazoo/homebridge-lutron-caseta-leap/README.md

 [![verified-by-homebridge](https://badgen.net/badge/homebridge/verified/purple)](https://github.com/homebridge/homebridge/wiki/Verified-Plugins)

 This is a plugin that interfaces between Homebridge (and HomeKit) and the [Lutron Caséta Smart Bridge](https://www.casetawireless.com/products/expansion-kits-and-smart-bridge).
-Specifically, this adds support for the [Serena Smart Wood Blinds](https://www.serenashades.com), which is all I care about at the moment. :)
+Specifically, this adds support for the [Serena Smart Wood Blinds](https://www.serenashades.com).
+Because HomeKit control for dimmers and switches, etc, are natively supported by the Smart Bridge, this plugin doesn't implement them.
+If you want to help out and add support, please see the [To-do and contributions](#To_do-and-contributions) section at the bottom of this document.

+> **_NOTE_**: Pico remote support [is complicated](https://github.com/thenewwazoo/homebridge-lutron-caseta-leap/issues/3#issuecomment-780747565).
+I would like to add support, but I do not have the means to do so today.

 This is specifically _not_ for the Smart Bridge Pro, which uses (can use) an entirely different protocol.
 This plugin makes use of the [lutron-leap-js](https://github.com/thenewwazoo/lutron-leap-js) library, which implements the Lutron LEAP protocol, used by the Lutron mobile apps.